SE6446/embedded-systems-and-networking-assignment/README.md

 .\venv\Scripts\activate\ # This tells the command line 'hey, we're working in the virtual environment now

-pip install -r requirements.txt # This installs all the packages listed in environment.txt
+pip install -r requirements.txt --target typings # This installs all the packages listed in environment.txt

 deactivate #This tells the command line we are no longer working in the virtual environment
 ```